 As a responsibly armed American, regardless of the laws in your state, it is unwise to carry while under the influence of any substance that could impair your judgement, slow your reaction times, or impact your decision-making abilities.
 Any decision you make while carrying a firearm could have life-altering consequences.

-Does my current Oregon concealed carry permit exempt me from needing a background check when I purchase a firearm?
+Does my current Oregon concealed carry license exempt me from needing a background check when I purchase a firearm?

 Is there a waiting period after purchasing a handgun in Oregon?